+Cyril Butler had been an official 'Visitor' and his first entry in the logbook was dated 1st April 1902, 'Visited.
+Good attendance.
+Present at Arithmetic.
+Children seemed bright and interested.'
+He also visited on the 18th April that year and witnessed 'The Drill.'
+(Below.
+Sir Cyril courtesy NPG 166284).
 It was noted on 7th February 1902 that the weather was severe, presumably with cold, and the 29 children were unable to drill in the yard.
-J. Bates is probably the headmaster and the Vicar.
-The 'Drill' is mentioned regularly and seemed to be a system of physical exercise to warm the children up.
+Running the school was John Phillips and his wife.
+The 'Drill' is mentioned regularly and was a system of physical exercise to warm the children up.
 But some parents were not happy with it, as Ernest Lexton's Mother pointed out.
 (Below.
 Note still pinned in the logbook from 1902).